fulgor/bulletjournal.md/README.md

 # bulletjournal.md
 Python script to create a bullet journal in an plain textfile with Markdown formatting

 This project is not about software in the first place.
-It is about the idea using the concept of a [bulletjournal](http://bulletjournal.com/) in a plain textfile.
+It is about the idea of using the concept of a [bulletjournal](http://bulletjournal.com/) in a plain textfile.
 The second idea is to use [markdown-formatting](https://daringfireball.net/projects/markdown/).
 Thus, the bulletjournal-file could be used with a markdown-editor or copied into a CMS like [yellow](https://github.com/datenstrom/yellow).
 In addition to templates, there is a [python script](#python-script-bjmdpy) to create templates on your own.

 ## TOC
 * [Keys](#keys)